eshukla15/PacketSniffer/README.md

 # 🕵️‍♂️ Windows Raw Packet Sniffer

-> A low-level Python network packet sniffer built using raw sockets on Windows to understand about tools like wireshark and to gain knowledge about ports and ip addressing.
+> A low-level Python network packet sniffer built using raw sockets on Windows to understand fundamental working of tools like wireshark and to gain knowledge about protocols.
 Sniff.
 Slice.
 Analyze.

 ---